-This instruction describes the intended installation/the intended handling of assembled coaxial cables of MD ELEKTRONIK GmbH.
+This instruction describes the intended installation and the intended handling of assembled coaxial cables of the MD Group.

 The data and values indicated in this handling instruction refer to the technical specifications of the individual components and to the experiences in the automotive field of application.
 The (mechanical, electrical, thermal and environmental) requirements are binding for the intended use and for the handling of the products.